agarwal1510/http2_replay_and_push/README.md

 2) Cross Origin Pushes are currently blocked by Chrome.

 3) This code is still very much 'research code' but should provide a good starting point for custom replaying of sites.

+4) You need to modify 'http2_replay_server.js' with paths to your SSL private key and certificate